IATA Code: SPU

 Unfortunately not, these buses do not pass by the airport.

 Yes, except for extreme cases, the last airport bus will not depart before all passengers have a chance to get on the bus.

 To be on the safe side, plan 2 hours to get to the ferry terminal or the bus station.

-In general, the Croatian law states that the only currency allowed for payment of goods and services is the Kuna but exceptions apply and this is one of the cases.
+In general, Croatian law states that the only currency allowed for payment of goods and services is the Kuna but exceptions apply and this is one of the cases.
 The airport bus and transfer/taxi drivers will for sure accept Euros (Dollars and Pounds not in all cases); any change will in most cases be paid in Kuna.

-Yes, you can take Uber taxi but they do not have fixed prices so it might cost you more.
+Yes, you can take an Uber but they do not have fixed prices so it might cost you more.
 That’s why pre-booking a private transfer is a better option if you want to reach Split or Trogir by car.